SLURM Periodic Usage Policy Configuration Guide

 The SlurmPeriodicUsagePolicy enables automatic management of SLURM resource allocations with:

-- Periodic (quarterly) usage tracking
+- Periodic usage tracking (monthly, quarterly, annual, or total)

 - Automatic QoS adjustments based on usage thresholds

-- Carryover of unused allocations with decay
+- Carryover of unused allocations with configurable cap

 - Grace periods for temporary overconsumption